wofsauge/External-Item-Descriptions/README.md

 - Lidia Arroyo Purroy for creating the amazing **Spanish** language Pack
 - Rickyy for creating the incredible **Polish** language pack
 - Marcelino Cruz for creating the **Portuguese** language pack
+- LuanRoger and NotZin02 for creating the **Brazilian - Portuguese** language pack
 - hell2pay, fly_6, TrJ-VoRoN for creating the **Russian** language pack
 - TST_Gogo_, Gothika_47 for creating the **Bulgarian** language pack
 - Mert Dutal for creating the **Turkish** language pack